shahsdharmil/Web-Programming/README.md

 13. Write a javascript to get details from visitors browser.
 14. Write a javascript program to rotate images.
 15. Write a javascript program to zoom out the image. use mouseover event for the same.
+16. Create a page that includes a select object to change the background color of the current page.